-- A demonstration of compatibility between a vehicle and the routes over which a RU wishes to operate it, as per Railway Industry Standard RIS-8270-RST, resulting in a Summary of Compatibility - Vehicle Change (Part F of the Network Code) which deals with the commercial issues associated with the introduction of new vehicles, or new routes for existing vehicles.
+- A demonstration of compatibility between a vehicle and the routes over which a RU wishes to operate it, as per Railway Industry Standard RIS-8270-RST, resulting in a Summary of Compatibility once agreed with Network Rail (Network Rail Assurance Panel) via the Route Compatibility Team. - Vehicle Change (Part F of the Network Code) which deals with the commercial issues associated with the introduction of new vehicles, or new routes for existing vehicles.

 We are obliged to consult and publish network change proposals that have an effect on the operation of the network or on the trains that operate on the network.

 In all the cases (a - d) outlined above, the vehicle change process must be completed.
 The demonstration of compatibility process is required only where the introduction of a new train, change to a train with potential to affect compatibility with infrastructure or other RUs, or the extension of route(s) for existing types of trains is planned.

-In addition to this, RUs must arrange for new vehicles to be assessed to prove that they are compliant with all relevant standards and specifications including Technical Specifications for Interoperability and Notified National Technical Rules as part of their authorisation (by ORR); provision of this evidence facilitates an efficient compatibility assessment.
+In addition to this, RUs must arrange for new vehicles to be assessed to prove that they are compliant with all relevant standards and specifications including National Technical Specification Notices and Notified National Technical Rules as part of their authorisation (by ORR); provision of this evidence may support an efficient compatibility assessment where vehicles and infrastructure are harmonised.